 - Hard to put on the narrow belt for a long-time

 - Need frequent softening of the belt set

 Gatorback B145 Roofers Pro-Comfort Back Support Tool Belt

 Our next pick is another popular Gatorback B145 tool belt.
 The belt has six versions according to waist sizes.
-On every item of this Gatorback is engineered of heavy-duty 1250 DuraTek nylon except the leather-tipped belt.
+Every item of this Gatorback is engineered of heavy-duty 1250 DuraTek nylon except the leather-tipped belt.
 The belt has padding and ventilation that provides great comfy support to your back.

 This B145 Gatorback tool belt set comes with three bags with handles.
 There are almost 12 pockets and tool holders in total.
 The right-side pouch has a hammer loop.
-Pouch in the middle has a single 8-inches deep pocket.
-For your small tools keeping, the left pouch is designed.
+The pouch in the middle has a single 8-inches deep pocket.
+For your small tool keeping, the left pouch is designed.

-The box style pockets permit easy access of tools with large carrying capacity.
+The box-style pockets permit easy access to tools with a large carrying capacity.
 There is plastic sewn in the internal side of the pockets that retain the shape over time.
 The probable stress generating points are reinforced by rivets and bar-tack stitching.
 To install suspenders, there are durable D-rings.